mrlexcoder/mrlexcoder/README.md

 # Amit Sandhu
-### Full-Stack Developer by Day ☼ | Laravel Community Contributor by Night ☾
+### Full-Stack Developer by Day ☼ | @A Community Contributor by Night ☾

-Hey there! 👋 I’m a passionate Full-Stack Developer at *OwnInfoTech* and an active member of the **Laravel Community**.
+Hey there! 👋 I’m a passionate Full-Stack Developer at *OwnInfoTech* and an active member of the ** @A Community**.
 I love crafting web and mobile solutions using the latest technologies, and I’m always excited to help others with their coding challenges or innovative ideas.

 ---